W0rd1/DataStrcute-with-JavaScript/README.md

 # Data Structure With JavaScript
-## You can send your feedback or be a contributor via send message on topneverdown@gmail.com
+## send your feedback or be a contributor via send message on topneverdown@gmail.com
 # ***Reach me on facebook at https://bit.ly/3SBoXA0***